opendatadurban/city-frontend/docs/contributing/application-architecture.md

       Read about [npm and Gulp tasks](tasks.md) or list workspace specific Gulp tasks using:

       ```shell
-      npx --workspace @govuk-frontend/review -- gulp --tasks
+      npx --workspace @city-frontend/review -- gulp --tasks
       ```

-  - `govuk-frontend/`
+  - `city-frontend/`

     Package published on npm.
-    Consume all of govuk-frontend through a single package.
+    Consume all of city-frontend through a single package.

     - `dist/` **contains auto-generated files**

-      Builds of govuk-frontend published and exported from the npm package.
+      Builds of city-frontend published and exported from the npm package.

     - `src/`

       Source files.
-See [README.md](/packages/govuk-frontend/src/README.md) in the src directory for details.
+See [README.md](/packages/city-frontend/src/README.md) in the src directory for details.

     - `tasks/`

       Read about [npm and Gulp tasks](tasks.md) or list workspace specific Gulp tasks using:

       ```shell
-      npx --workspace govuk-frontend -- gulp --tasks
+      npx --workspace city-frontend -- gulp --tasks
       ```

 - `shared/`

-  Shared packages used by tests, build tools and the [review app](/packages/govuk-frontend-review).
+  Shared packages used by tests, build tools and the [review app](/packages/city-frontend-review).

   - `config/`